by Torn MacAlester

 Can Nelson figure out how the man survived on his own, and learn to do the same before his supplies out?

-By Torn MacAlester
+Morgan's Road By Torn MacAlester

 Nelson awoke with a start.
 Blinking, he looked around the interior of his lunar homestead.
-In the dimness, he saw a call light at the entrance to the airlock.
+In the dimness, he saw a call-light at the entrance to the airlock.
 He leaped from his bed all the way to the airlock and pressed the answer key.
 “Yes?”

 “It’s about time,” said a garbled male voice.
 “Can I come in?”

 Nelson looked at the exterior feed and saw a spacesuit-clad figure at the airlock’s outer door.
-The man held a patch cord that hooked into the homestead’s intercom.
+The man held a patch-cord that hooked into the homestead’s intercom.
 The spacesuit itself showed signs of typical prospector use—dirty up to the knees and elbows.

 Deep wrinkles sat at the corners of Morgan’s blue eyes.
-A day’s worth of stubble gray and brown beard covered his face.
-Morgan’s thin gave no hint of smile nor did they give a hint of a frown.
+His face was a stubble of gray and brown beard, perhaps a day’s worth of growth.
+Morgan’s thin lips had no hint of a smile, nor did they hint a frown.
 Pulling off the communications helmet, he revealed a long mane of graying hair.
-Nelson saw a slight sparkle in the man’s eyes as he spoke.
+Nelson saw a hint of a sparkle in the man’s eyes as he spoke.

 “Thanks,” stated Morgan in a gravelly voice, trailing into a question.

 “Nelson.”
 He extended his hand in friendship to Morgan.